Data Release DR2 | 27 Feb 2019

 Note: older versions of Montage (<=3.3) include wcstools v3.8.1 so this library must be updated to 3.8.4+ prior to compiling in order to support TPV.

-The astrometry for DR1 is based upon the UCAC4 catalogue (Zacharias et al. 2013).
-As validation of the astrometric solutions, the sources from the DR1 master catalogue have been cross-matched against the Gaia DR1 catalogue.
-For robust DR1 sources (those with flags=0, nimaflags=0, ngood>1, and r_psf<17mag), the distribution of Gaia position offsets is:
+The astrometry for DR2 is based upon the UCAC4 catalogue (Zacharias et al. 2013).
+As validation of the astrometric solutions, the sources from the DR2 master catalogue have been cross-matched against the Gaia DR2 catalogue.
+As with DR1, the median offset is 0.16 arcsec.
+The sky distribution of the median Gaia offsets per deg2, on a scale of 0 (white) to 0.25 arcsec (black) is shown below.

 Click on the table headings to sort the table based on that value.